KmucDigital/Vetra-ui/README.md

 - **Font fetch failures** - Fonts are bundled locally under `app/fonts`, so builds succeed without external requests.
 If you swap fonts, update the files and license notice there.

 ## FAQ
-**Can I use this template commercially?** - Yes, the MIT license permits commercial use without attribution (though a star is appreciated!).
+**Can I use this template commercially?** - No. This project is released under a Non-Commercial Personal Use License (see `LICENSE`).
+If you want to use it commercially, please visit https://kmuc.online to request a commercial license.

+This project's full license text is publicly available on the `/license` page of the website and is bundled into production builds for transparency.
 **Does this support multi-page sites?** - Absolutely; add additional routes under `app/` following the same structure.
 **Can I integrate a CMS?** - Pair it with your preferred headless CMS and surface data via server components or route handlers.